What do I need to keep ants as pets?

 When captured, queen ants are immediately housed separately in a test tube setup and provided the needed care based on their foundation method (read below).

 Ants need two essential nutrients, carbohydrates and proteins, supplied with feeder insects for their protein and sugary fruits and liquids; other species may require seeds instead.
-The little buggers also need fresh water, as all living beings do.
+These insects also require fresh water, as all living beings do.
 So if you have those nutrients and have a good feeding schedule (which you can look at in the description of the species you want to buy), your colony will thrive!
+Head over to the Food for Ants Guide to read more.

 Types of ant colony foundation: